rodrigow/emacs/README.md

-# Emacs directory confirguration project!
+# Emacs directory configuration project!

 Simply create a symlink on your home directory to the .emacs file inside this project.